OpenTermsArchive/contrib-versions/Yahoo/Privacy Policy.md

 Yahoo uses web beacons to access Yahoo cookies inside and outside our network of web sites and in connection with Yahoo products and services.

+Return to top

 Your Ability to Edit and Delete Your Account Information and Preferences
-General

 You can edit your Yahoo Account Information, including your marketing preferences, at any time.